Roseann Runte

-Roseann O'Reilly Runte, CM is president and CEO of the Canada Foundation for Innovation.
-Previous to that, she was a university professor and the president and vice-chancellor of Carleton University in Ottawa, Canada.
+Roseann O'Reilly Runte, CM was president and CEO of the Canada Foundation for Innovation from 2017-2024 Previous to that, she was a university professor and the president and vice-chancellor of Carleton University in Ottawa, Canada.
 She was also the seventh president of Old Dominion University in Norfolk, Virginia, only the third woman to head a four-year college or university in Virginia.
 She has previously served as president of Victoria University, principal of Glendon College, and president of l'Université Sainte-Anne.

 Aside from her achievements in academia, she has served as President of the Canadian Commission for UNESCO and on the boards of EXPO 2000, the United Way and the Club of Rome.

 Early life and education

 A dual citizen of the United States and Canada, Runte earned her bachelor's degree in French from SUNY New Paltz and her master's and doctorate from the University of Kansas.
 Additionally, she has received honorary degrees from Acadia University, Memorial University of Newfoundland, Vasile Goldiș Western University of Arad and the West University of Timișoara.